cwhitson97/WeatherApp/README.md

 1. Design a mock version of our GUI to know exactly what we want the actual GUI to look like
 2. Clean up the current UI to match the GUI mock version __Nick Wilkins's Next Steps:__
-1. Fix the website up and start to work with other team members so that we can get the code running on the web app.
+1. Fix the website up and start to work with other team members so that we can get the code runnin.